David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The market economy is an achievement of human civilization, not a product exclusive to capitalism.
 * The socialist-oriented market economy is the general economic model of the country: it both follows market laws and has State management to ensure social equity and the goal of a wealthy people and a strong country.
 * There is no "pivot" to capitalism, but rather the utilization of the market economy to build Socialism.
+* **Fact:** The private sector currently contributes nearly 45% of GDP, 30% of the State budget, and employs 85% of the country's workforce, demonstrating its vital role within the socialist-oriented model.

 **Allegation:** Distorts Resolution 68 on private economy development as "inconsistent", "admitting exploitation", or following capitalism; claims encouraging private investment in infrastructure is "privatization".
 * The private sector is identified as an important driving force of the socialist-oriented market economy.